johnkou97/g2net_thessaloniki_hackaton/README.md

 - `helper.py`: Contains helper functions for the network.
 - `submission.py`: Contains the submission and evaluation function.

+## Usage

+Run the `optimization.py` file to find the best hyperparameters for the network.
+Then run the `network.py` file to train the network.
+Finally, run the `submission.py` file to create a submission file and evaluate the network.

 ## Information on the Hackathon

 The data contain real noise segments of the Hanford detector during the O3 run, in which gravitational wave models were injected at different signal-to-noise ratios.
 The goal is to classify them into one of three categories: